lmacakova/weather_data_pipeline/README.md

 -  Timestamps: All files are saved with timestamps (YYYYmmdd_HHMMSS) for tracking and reproducibility.
 -  Data Organization: Collected data is stored under a directory structure (data/timestamps/ and data/weather/).
 -  GitHub Actions Integration: A scheduled workflow runs the pipeline daily, commits new data, and pushes it back to the repository.
--  Exploration Notebook: A Jupyter notebook (weather.ipynb) provides an overview of the workflow and demonstrates basic data exploration with pandas.
+-  Exploration Notebook: A Jupyter notebook (weather_data_pipeline.ipynb) provides an overview of the workflow and demonstrates basic data exploration with pandas.

 ---